Announcing MiniHab

 I’m launching my first iOS app in over 5 years today!

 MiniHab is a super minimalist habit tracker app.
-It gives you access to quickly adding new habits, a historical heatmap chart of your progress over time, push notifications, a notepad, homescreen widgets, dark/light mode support, iOS 26 liquid glass design (or support for iOS 18 and older operating systems), confetti animations when you complete all of your habits, haptic feedback, a settings page for controlling various aspects of the app, and a SwiftData backed data layer with iCloud sync, so your habits are automatically synced to all of your devices.
+It gives you access to quickly track new habits, a historical heatmap chart of your progress over time, push notifications, a notepad, homescreen widgets, dark/light mode support, iOS 26 liquid glass design (or support for iOS 18 and older operating systems), confetti animations when you complete all of your habits, haptic feedback, a settings page for controlling various aspects of the app, and a SwiftData backed data layer with iCloud sync, so your habits are automatically synced to all of your devices.

 The app also revolves around the concept of “streak tracking” - depending on the settings for each habit you must either complete it daily, X number of times per week, or on specific days to keep your streak alive.